mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

    58953 total
 ~~~~~~~~

+The URI for each entity defines a unique identifier for real world entities as well as concepts.
 ## Library Implementation

 The following UML class diagram shows the APIs and fields for the two classes in the package **com.markwatson.ner_dbpedia** for this example: **NerMaps** and **TextToDbpediaUris**:

 ![Overview of Java Class UML Diagram for this Example](images/nerdbpedia-uml.png)

-As you see in the following figure of the project for this example opened in the free Community Edition of IntelliJ there are nine text files, one for each entity type, in the directory **src/main/resources**.
+As you see in the following figure showing the IntelliJ Community Edition project for this example, there are nine text files, one for each entity type in the directory **src/main/resources**.
 Later we will look at the code required to read these files in two cases:

 - During development these files are read from **target/classes**.
 - During client application use of the JAR file (created using *mvn install*) these files are read as resources from the Java class loader.